 Rhode Island Pollutant Discharge Elimination System Permit R.I.
+Gen. Laws §§ 46-12,42-17.1 & 42-35, as amended Facilities located in state waters

+Rhode Island Energy Energy Facility License Facilities located in state

+Facilities Siting Energy Facility Siting Act, R.I.
+Gen. Law § 42-98. waters

+Board

+Consultation Under the

-Gen. Laws §§ 46-12,42-17.1 & 42-35, as amended Facilities located in state waters Rhode Island Energy Facilities Siting Board Energy Facility License Energy Facility Siting Act, R.I.
-Gen. Law § 42-98.
-Facilities located in state waters Rhode Island Natural History Survey (SHPO) Consultation Under the National Historic Preservation Act, Section 106; Consultation and Determination Under the Abandoned Shipwreck Act National Historic Preservation Act, 16 U.S.C.
-470; Abandoned Shipwreck Act, 43 U.S.C.
-2101 et seq.
-Facilities located in state waters Transmission Cables sited in state waters
+Rhode Island Natural National Historic National Historic Preservation Act, 16 U.S.C.
+470; Facilities located in state

+History Survey Preservation Act, Section Abandoned Shipwreck Act, 43 U.S.C.
+2101 et seq. waters

+(SHPO) 106; Consultation and

+Determination Under the Transmission Cables

+Abandoned Shipwreck sited in state waters

+Act

-- 4. Prior to construction, a developer must first obtain a lease from the appropriate state or federal agency for the land on which facility will be sited.
-For projects located in Rhode Island waters, the CRMC has the authority to issue the lease or license of offshore lands (see Table 8.8).
-Projects located in federal waters must obtain a lease from the U.S. Department of the Interior Bureau of Ocean Energy Management, Regulation and Enforcement (BOE).
+4. Prior to construction, a developer must first obtain a lease from the appropriate state or federal agency for the land on which facility will be sited.
+For projects located in Rhode Island waters, the CRMC has the authority to issue the lease or license of offshore lands (see Table 8).
+Projects located in federal waters must obtain a lease from the U.S. Department of the Interior Minerals Management Service.
 The lease process will vary depending on if there is a competitive interest for the same area by multiple developers.
-The BOE may use a general Request for Interest to gauge interest in renewable energy leasing anywhere on the outer continental shelf, or a specific Request for Interest to assess interest in specific areas after receiving an unsolicited leasing proposal from a developer.
-Any Request for Interest will be published in the Federal Register (MMS 2009b).
-If the BOE determines there is a competitive interest, the lease may be awarded based on a competitive lease process.
-If only one developer expresses interest, a noncompetitive lease process may be followed (see Figure 8.20). - 5.
-The Bureau of Ocean Energy Management, Regulation, and Enforcement also has the authority to issue leases for other forms of offshore renewable energy development such as hydrokinetic projects.
-Hydrokenetic projects, such as wave or tidal energy, require approval from the Federal Energy Regulatory Commission (FERC), which has exclusive jurisdiction to issue licenses for hydrokinetic projects under Part I of the Federal Power Act21 and issue exemptions from licensing under Section 405 and 408 of the Public Utility Regulatory Policies Act of 197822 for the construction and operation of hydrokinetic projects on the Outer Continental Shelf.
-However, no FERC license or exemption for a hydrokinetic project on the OCS shall be issued before the Bureau of Ocean Energy Management, Regulation, and Enforcement issues a lease, easement, or right-of-way.
+The Minerals Management Service may use a general Request for Interest to gauge interest in renewable energy leasing anywhere on the outer continental shelf, or a specific Request for Interest to assess interest in specific areas after receiving an unsolicited leasing proposal from a developer.
+Any Request for Interest will be published in the Federal Register (Minerals Management Service 2009b).
+If the Minerals Management Service determines there is a competitive interest, the lease may be awarded based on a competitive lease process.
+If only one developer expresses interest, a noncompetitive lease process may be followed (see Figure 20).